developersCradle/reactive-programming/Reactive Programming in Modern Java using Project Reactor/Section 21/README.md

 - We need to have same names, what are returned from API.
 Its for getting **serialization** and **deserialization** working.

-# 69. Unit Test NonBlocking Client using StepVerifier and JUnit
+# Unit Test NonBlocking Client using StepVerifier and JUnit.

 - The logic for **service**.